 In 2013, Deloitte predicts that television will continue to dominate as a media source and as an impactful medium for advertising.
-With the advent of digitisation, the industry is expected to expand its reach using the digital platform to virtually every corner of the country.
-Content too will evolve as it focuses on localisation and targeted advertising to cater to regional tastes and needs.
+With the advent of digitization, the industry is expected to expand its reach using the digital platform to virtually every corner of the country.
+Content too will evolve as it focuses on localization and targeted advertising to cater to regional tastes and needs.

 Advertising spends in India are expected to grow 9% in 2013, according to the International Ad Spends 2012 report released by advertising data research service Warc.15

 The advertising segment, which contributes about 35% of revenue in the entertainment and media industry in India, is dominated by television and print that constitute about 80% of the pie.
 This suggests that both the segments will continue to dominate the industry over the next five years.16

 This trend re-emphasizes the viewer's preference to watch television.
 The Media Democracy Survey, commissioned by Deloitte found that 51% of those surveyed preferred to watch television on any device.
 Further, 64% responded that watching advertisements on television had the most influence on them, followed by reading them in the newspaper.17 With targeted advertising and localization services, campaigns can be focused on a city or even a specific locality in a city.

 Due to these changing trends, media planning for a campaign is more relevant than before.
 Matching ad campaigns to content and target audience is more critical as television viewership expands.
 There will be regional content in advertising, which will become an important part of a media campaign.
 With the number of channels in India crossing the 500 marks, the reach of an ad campaign can be phenomenal for building or maintaining a brand.
 Dubbing an advertisement in local/regional language and weaving the same with an outdoor and/or print media campaign is a trend, which is increasingly seen in the country and will be targeted to garner maximum recall amongst the masses.